DJB to construct innovation and research centre, testing lab with latest tech | Law-Order

 DJB to construct innovation and research centre, testing lab with latest tech

-The Delhi Jal Board will construct an innovation and research centre at the Chandrawal Water Treatment Plant which will carry out pilot studies and allied works like onsite pilot testing, surveys, micro analysis and experts’ visits.
-At a meeting chaired by Water Minister and DJB Chairman Satyendar Jain, the board also approved the construction of a lab equipped with the latest technology to perform advanced testing including detection tests for viruses like COVID.
+The Delhi Jal Board will construct an innovation and research centre at Chandrawal Water Treatment Plant which will carry out pilot studies and allied works like onsite pilot testing, surveys, micro analysis and experts' visits.
+It will also have a lab equipped with the latest technology to perform advanced testing including detection tests for viruses like COVID.

 - READ MORE ON: